NASCAR: Cup Series

-Xfinity Series
+O'Reilly Auto Parts Series

-The NASCAR Xfinity Series is the second-highest level of professional competition in NASCAR.
-The most recent series champion is Ty Gibbs in 2022.
+The NASCAR O'Reilly Auto Parts Series is the second-highest level of professional competition in NASCAR.
+The most recent series champion is Jesse Love in 2025.
 The modern incarnation of this series began in 1982, with sponsorship by Anheuser-Busch Brewing's Budweiser brand.
-In 1984 it was renamed to the Busch Grand National Series, then later just the Busch Series.
-The Anheuser-Busch sponsorship expired at the end of 2007, being replaced by Nationwide Insurance from 2008 to 2014, and the series is now sponsored by Comcast through its Xfinity brand.
+In 1984, it was renamed to the Busch Grand National Series, then later just the Busch Series.
+The Anheuser-Busch sponsorship expired at the end of 2007, being replaced by Nationwide Insurance from 2008 to 2014, and then sponsored by Comcast through its Xfinity brand from 2015 to 2025.
+Beginning in 2026, the series will be sponsored by O'Reilly Auto Parts and named the NASCAR O'Reilly Auto Parts Series.

 The season usually has fewer races than the Cup Series, and the prize money is significantly lower.
-However, over the last several years, a number of Cup Series drivers have run both the Xfinity and Cup Series events each weekend, using the Xfinity race as a warm-up to the Cup event at the same facility.
-Furthermore, several drivers not only participated in both Cup and Busch/Nationwide/Xfinity events on the same weekend but also began to compete in both series on a full-time basis.
+However, over the last several years, a number of Cup Series drivers have run both the O'Reilly and Cup Series events each weekend, using the Xfinity race as a warm-up to the Cup event at the same facility.
+Furthermore, several drivers not only participated in both Cup and Busch/Nationwide/Xfinity/O'Reilly events on the same weekend but also began to compete in both series on a full-time basis.
 Kevin Harvick was the first Cup series driver to compete full-time in the Busch Series and win a title, actually doing so twice; in 2001, he did this for Richard Childress Racing but only did so out of necessity as Dale Earnhardt's death forced him into the Cup series ahead of RCR's intended schedule for him.
-His win in 2006, where he raced three separate cars for RCR and his own race team, was the first of five consecutive titles in NBS/NNS that were won by Cup series regulars.
+His win in 2006, where he raced three cars for RCR and his race team, was the first of five consecutive titles in NBS/NNS that were won by Cup series regulars.